rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 rust-analyzer (e.g. `build-rust-analyzer`).
 This is easy to hit with dev-desktops which have a [set disk quota](https://github.com/rust-lang/simpleinfra/blob/8a59e4faeb75a09b072671c74a7cb70160ebef50/ansible/roles/dev-desktop/defaults/main.yml#L7) for each user, but this also applies to local development as well.
-Occassionally, you may need to:
+Occasionally, you may need to:

 - Remove `build/` directory.
 - Remove `build-rust-analyzer/` directory (if you have a separate rust-analyzer build directory).